MercuryWorkshop/sh1mmer/README.md

 ### Building a Beautiful World shim

 IMPORTANT!!!!
-IF YOU HAVE EITHER THE `coral` OR `hana` BOARDS, DO NOT FOLLOW THESE INSTRUCTIONS, INSTEAD SKIP TO THE "Building a legacy shim" SECTION
+IF YOU HAVE EITHER THE `coral` OR `hana` BOARDS, OR SOME OTHER OLDER BOARDS (which?), DO NOT FOLLOW THESE INSTRUCTIONS, INSTEAD SKIP TO THE "Building a legacy shim" SECTION

 Now we can start building.
 Type out all of these commands in the terminal.
 You need to be on linux/wsl2 and have the following packages installed: cgpt, git, wget.
 Note that WSL doesn't work for some people, and if you have trouble building it it's recommended to just use a VM or the [web builder](https://sh1mmer.me/builder.html)